IgniteUI/igniteui-docfx/en/components/general/cli/schematics.md

 ---
-title: Ignite UI CLI Schematics
+title: Ignite UI Angular Schematics
-_description: The Ignite UI CLI is a tool for initializing, developing, scaffolding and maintaining applications in a wide variety of frameworks.
+_description: Ignite UI Schematics is a workflow tool for creating, modifying and customizing web projects that use Ignite UI for Angular components.
-_keywords: Ignite UI for Angular, UI controls, CLI, Templates, Angular widgets, web widgets, UI widgets, Angular, Native Angular Components Suite, Native Angular Controls, Native Angular Components Library
+_keywords: Ignite UI for Angular, Schematics, UI controls, CLI, Templates, Angular widgets, web widgets, UI widgets, Angular, Native Angular Components Suite, Native Angular Controls, Native Angular Components Library
 ---

-## Ignite UI CLI Schematics
+## Ignite UI Angular Schematics

-[Ignite UI CLI](https://github.com/IgniteUI/igniteui-cli) is a command-line tool for creating and scaffolding applications for a variety of frameworks.
-It provides project templates pre-configured for Ignite UI for Angular that helps you get your next app off the ground in record time.
-A selection of views with Ignite UI for Angular components that can be further added to projects provides a substantial productivity boost for developers.
+Ignite UI Angular Schematics is a workflow tool for creating, modifying and customizing web projects that use Ignite UI for Angular components.
+Built on top of the Angular Schematics, it provides commands for generating files and adding Ignite UI dependencies in an application.

 ### Getting Started

-The first step is to install Ignite UI CLI Schematics using the npm package manager:
+The first step is to install Ignite UI Angular Schematics tool globally:
 ```cmd
 npm i -g @igniteui/angular-schematics
 ```

-Next, you can either create a new project with the Ignite UI for Angular components or add the Ignite UI for Angular package to an Angular application.
+The above command will install a schematics executable, which you can use either to create a blank Schematics project or to modify an existing Angular application.

 #### Create project from scratch
 To create an application that is configured to use the Ignite UI for Angular controls run the following command: